-Sarepta "Thrippy" (Kennedy) Mayle was born in 1873 in the Webster community of Taylor County, WV, the daughter of Josiah and Ruth Ann (Minerd) Kennedy Sr.
+Sarepta "Thrippy" (Kennedy) Mayle was born in 1873 in the Webster community of the outskirts of Grafton, Taylor County, WV, the daughter of Josiah and Ruth Ann (Minerd) Kennedy Sr.

 When the federal census was taken in 1900, Lewis and Sarepta made their home in the Pleasant District of Barbour County, where Lewis earned a living as a farmer.

-The 1910 census shows Lewis and Sarepta living as farmers in the Knottsville District of Taylor County, WV, and living next door to stepson Isaac Mayle and brother John H. Kennedy.
+The 1910 census enumeration shows Lewis and Sarepta continuing their labors as farmers in the Knottsville District of Taylor County, WV, and residing next door to stepson Isaac Mayle and brother John H. Kennedy.
 By that time, she had borne four children.

 Lewis died in 1918, at the age of 69, but of causes not yet known, and at an undisclosed date.
-He was buried beside his grandson Dowdin Mayle in the Pritchard Cemetery.
+Interment of his mortal remains was in the Pritchard Cemetery in Clemtown, near Philippi, to be joined there eight years later by his grandson Dowdin Mayle.